 About the Project

-Pacific Northern Gas (PNG) is proposing to reactivate capacity on the Western Transmission Gas Line, enabling the delivery of increased natural gas volumes to meet the supply required for new industrial customers.
+Pacific Northern Gas (PNG) is working to reactivate capacity on the Western Transmission Gas Line, enabling the delivery of increased natural gas volumes to meet the supply required for new industrial customers.

 The Western Transmission Gas Line is a critical part of PNG’s system, linking natural gas service from community to community.
 For more than a decade, it has been transporting gas well below its capacity due to several large industrial customers closing their operations.
 Recently, PNG signed agreements with new industrial customers.
-To meet their service requirements, PNG is now proposing the PNG Reactivate Capacity Project to restore portions of the system currently not in use, upgrade other components and add additional compression.
+To meet service requirements, the PNG Reactivate Capacity Project will restore portions of the system currently not in use, upgrade other components and add additional compression.

 PNG cares about providing value for customers and keeping natural gas service rates affordable.
 This project provides a positive benefit to customer rates by increasing the amount of gas flowing through the system as a result of new industrial loads.

-In addition, when approved, the project will represent a significant investment in Northwest B.C. and create economic and employment opportunities for the region.
+In addition, the project will represent a significant investment in Northwest B.C. and create economic and employment opportunities for the region.

 The project will enable increased volumes of natural gas to enter the PNG system at Summit Lake and be transported to customer locations in Terrace, Port Edward and Prince Rupert.